 Explore the numerous type options, type-related features, and type-specific preferences of Adobe InDesign.
 Using practical, real-world examples, instructor and designer Nigel French dissects the anatomy of a typeface and defines the vocabulary of typography.
 The course moves from the micro to the macro level, addressing issues such as choosing page size, determining the size of margins, adjusting number columns, and achieving a clean look with baseline grids.
 This course takes you from laying out a page to delving into the hows and whys of typography.

-Okay, we're talking about small fiddly things, and this movie is about dashes, hyphens, and em dashes, and em dashes.
-And those are their relative widths, and these are the shortcuts that you use to get them.
-So when would we need to use em dashes and em dashes.
-Hyphens are obvious, we need those for compound words, we don't need to insert a hyphen to break a word at the end of a line those hyphens are automatically inserted if we have hyphenation turned on.
-So let's look, first of all, at the usage of an em dash.
+- Okay, we're talking about small, fiddly things, and this movie is about dashes, hyphens, en dashes and em dashes.
+Those are their relative widths, and these are the shortcuts that you use to get them.
+When would we need to use en dashes and em dashes?
+Hypens are obvious, we need those for compound words.
+We don't need to insert a hyphen to break a word at the end of a line.
+Those hyphens are automatically inserted if we have hyphenation turned on.
+Let's look, first of all, at the usage of an em dash.

-You still, even in this day and age, occasionally see people typing a double dash for an em dash.
-A holdover of the typewriter days when there was no such thing as an em dash on a standard typewriter keyboard.
+You still, even in this day and age, occasionally see people typing a double dash for an em dash, a holdover of the typewriter days, when there was no such thing as an em dash on a standard typewriter keyboard.
 You also see people doing stuff like this, where you just have a single hyphen surrounded by spaces, or maybe even not surrounded by spaces, where they want an em dash or a parenthetical dash.
-So that's their correct usage, of course, you can check a usage manual like the Chicago Manual of Style to give you more information but they used to offset a phrase.
+That's their correct usage.
+Of course, you can check a usage manual, like the Chicago Manual of Style, to give you more information, but they're used to offset a phrase.

-And when you use them you need to be consistent about how you use them.
-Do you put spaces around them, do you not put spaces around them.
-If you put spaces around them.
-How big is the space?
+When you use them, you need to be consistent about how you use them.
+Do you put spaces around them?
+Do you not put spaces around them?
+If you put spaces around them, how big is the space?
 This is how I like to do them.
-I'm just going to turn on my Hidden Characters and my Guides, and we can see that here around my em dashes I have these funny hidden characters.
+I'm just going to turn on my hidden characters and my guides, so we can see that here, around my em dashes, I have these funny hidden characters.
 These are actually thin spaces.
-I prefer to use thin spaces because I think a full space is just too much and without any space the em dash can sometimes get dangerously close to the proceeding or the following character.
+I prefer to use thin spaces because I think a full space is just too much, and without any space, the em dash can sometimes get dangerously close to the preceding or the following character.

-But let's say I did want to do a multiple change for a double hyphen and change it to an em dash, and then I also wanted some spaces around that em dash.
-Well, I can insert my cursor before that token and then come down to White Space and say Thin Space, and then insert the cursor after there.
-Come down to White Space > Thin Space again.
-So then I would run Change All.
-Of course, there aren't any to change now.
-But if there were, that would fix them.
+We'll come onto en dashes in a moment.
+Let's say I did want to do a multiple change for a double hyphen, and change it to an em dash.
+Then I also wanted some spaces around that em dash.
+I can insert my cursor before that token and then come down to White Space and say Thin Space, and then insert the cursor after there, come down to White Space, Thin Space again.
+Then I would run Change All.
+Of course, there aren't any to change now, but if there were, that would fix them.

 Access exercise files from a button right under the course name.